ajitjadhav10/Personal-Projects/README.md

   - This folder contains all my projects.

 Python Projects:
-- Analysis of Linkedin data
+- Analyzing Linkedin User Migration
--
+- Effect of Welfare of Women on GDP

 Tableau Projects:
 - COVID-19 Dashboard